Great Britain's Hydrogen Infrastructure Development -- Investment Priorities and Locational Flexibility: Methodology

-National Grid annual reports \cite{[6]ESO2023-Report} provide potential pathways of GB’s energy system decarbonization, drawing from ongoing research and development efforts as well as inputs from various stakeholders.
-The energy flow estimates from these reports are available to public and were used as the foundation for setting hydrogen production and demand capacities in PyPSA-GB-H2 model.
+National Grid's FES scenarios were used as the basis for data across the modelled hydrogen infrastructure.
+Hydrogen energy flow estimates from these reports are available to public and were used as the foundation for setting hydrogen production and demand capacities in PyPSA-GB-H2 model.
 Only FES-2022 workbook data \cite{[8]ESO2022-Workbook} was run in this study and further studies can be updated utilizing FES-2023 workbook as an input of low-carbon hydrogen consumption in each scenario \cite{[6]ESO2023-Report}.
-FES reports covering four different scenarios; however, the scope of this study is limited to evaluation of ‘decarbonization’ scenarios only which are summarized in Table \ref{tab:total demand}.
+FES reports covering four different scenarios; however, the scope of this study is limited to evaluation of the three net zero scenarios.

-Early development of hydrogen infrastructure shall account for long-term run therefore accommodate year 2050, when Net Zero operation is targeted to be achieved.
-Once all scenarios evaluated for year 2050, the crossing load sections on infrastructure can be identified.
-These sections will be utilized in future regardless of selected scenario of hydrogen adaption and ‘early’ development of infrastructure around them could be considered as ‘no regret’ decision.
-Therefore, this study covered year 2050 only.